Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional

-As we already discussed, the transition from the KHI regime to the SRI one by increasing the flow velocity can be seen in the last three plots of Figure \ref{fig:spectra-multi}, in which the emergence of energetic instabilities associated to the supersonic flows above $\Delta v=2c_s$ implies the existence of phononic modes with which the $Re(\w)=0$ modes responsible for the KHI can couple, suppressing thus the instability.
-The presence of these negative energy modes signals the possibility to have superradiant scattering when these are resonant with a positive energy one; that is if a positive-energy wave impinges on the shear layer from one region and there is a resonant negative-energy mode in the other region, the positive-energy wave can be reflected with increased amplitude.
-Furthermore, if we consider a finite system along $y$, as in Figure \ref{fig:gpe-evolutions-vortices}, this scattering process will lead to a dynamical instability, since the reflection of the waves at the boundaries of the condensate will cause repeated amplification.
-This mechanism based on modes of opposite energies is the same giving rise to superradiant scattering and superradiant instabilities in rotating spacetimes and in gravitational analogues~\cite{brito2020superradiance,giacomelli2021understanding}.
+As we already discussed, the transition from the KHI regime to the SRI one by increasing the flow velocity can be seen in the three rightmost panels of Figure \ref{fig:spectra-multi}, in which the emergence of energetic instabilities associated to the supersonic flows above $\Delta v=2c_s$ implies the existence of propagating phononic modes with which the $Re(\w)=0$ modes responsible for the KHI can couple, suppressing thus the instability.